-- Thermal burns, which are caused by hot objects.
+- Thermal burns: these burns are caused by hot objects.
 These can be further divided into contact burns, scald burns, and flame burns.

-- Electrical burns, which are caused by a current entering the body.
+- Electrical burns: these burns are caused by a current entering the body.

-- Chemical burns, which are caused by harsh and/or toxic chemicals that cause serious damage at the cellular level.
+- Chemical burns: these burns are caused by harsh and/or toxic chemicals that cause serious damage at the cellular level.

-- Radiation burns, which are caused by concentrated, high-energy rays.
+- Radiation burns: these burns are caused by concentrated, high-energy rays.
 Technically a sunburn is a radiation burn, as is the damage caused by exposure to radioactive particles.
 However, most workplace burns of this type are caused by the bright light from welding torches.

 The key to avoiding burn injuries is knowing what can cause them in the first place.
 When you’re aware of how and why you might get burned, you may be able to spot hazards before an accident happens.